Cutwork

 Cutwork is related to drawn thread work.
 In drawn thread work, typically only the warp or weft threads are withdrawn (cut and removed), and the remaining threads in the resulting hole are bound in various ways.
 In other types of cutwork, both warp and weft threads may be drawn.
+Cutwork is considered the precursor of lace.

 Different forms of cutwork are or have traditionally been popular in a number of countries.
 Needlework styles that incorporate cutwork include broderie anglaise, Carrickmacross lace, whitework, early reticella, Spanish cutwork, hedebo, and jaali which is prevalent in India.

 There are degrees of cutwork, ranging from the smallest amount of fabric cut away (Renaissance cutwork) to the greatest (Reticella cutwork).
 Richelieu cutwork in the middle.

 Eyelet fabrics

-Cutwork is also used to create eyelet fabrics by cutting small round holes in them.
-After that, the edges of the holes are finished with embroidered stitches.
+Eyelet is both a type of cutwork embroidery and the fabric made from embroidering cutwork.
+Cutwork is used to create eyelet fabrics by cutting small holes and embroidering the edges of those holes to finish them.
+Common base fabrics include broadcloth, batiste, lawn, linen, organdy, and pique.
+Leather and pleather can also be used in cutwork, but often they are not then finished with embroidery.

 The amount and closeness of stitching, as well as the quality of the background fabric, may vary in different types.
-Eyelet fabrics are an ever-popular type of fabric.
+Eyelet fabrics are an ever-popular type of fabric and are used for both entire clothing pieces or for trimming pieces made from other cloth.
+It is also commonly used to trim bedding, curtains, and table linens.

+Hand-sewn eyelet is labor-intensive to produce by hand and traditionally was only used as trim or, when used in large pieces, only for expensive items; machine-made eyelet fabric made the fabric affordable for everyday wear.